ishiko732/ts-fsrs-demo/README.md

 ## How to run?
 - run docker make sure the database is running on your machine: `docker-compose up`
-- Configure the database environment and use `npm run dbpush`
+- Configure the database environment and use `npm run db:push`
 - Run demo

 ```bash